onqtam/headjack/src/motivation/problems.md

 ## Problems with specific platforms

-A non-exhaustive list of additional problems (beyond what's already listed) with specific platforms:
+A non-exhaustive list of additional problems (beyond what's already listed) with some platforms:

 - YouTube:
     - there is no longer a down vote count & like/dislike ratio